zamanianlab/ZamanianLabDocs/docs/comp_local.md

       *NOTE: If you already have a more recent version of R installed, you will need to completely uninstall R and install the correct 3.6.2 version.*

-    - Run [Setup.R](https://raw.githubusercontent.com/zamanianlab/ZamanianLabDocs/master/resources/Setup.R) to install core lab packages.
+    - Run [Setup.R](https://raw.githubusercontent.com/zamanianlab/ZamanianLabDocs/master/resources/R_setup.R) to install core lab packages.
 You are free to to install additional packages that are specific to you and your projects.

-    - Install the [ZamanianLabREnvironment](https://github.com/zamanianlab/ZamanianLabREnvironment) R package (`devtools::install_github("zamanianlab/ZamanianLabREnvironment")`) to create a consistent, unified environment across machines.
+This will also install our [ZamanianLabREnvironment](https://github.com/zamanianlab/ZamanianLabREnvironment).

 6. Manage your Python environment using [Miniconda](comp_conda.md).

-6. Use [Homebrew](comp_homebrew.md) to install other command-line software.
+7. Use [Homebrew](comp_homebrew.md) to install other command-line software.